matrix-org/synapse/UPGRADE.rst

 matrix.org and vector.im identity servers will continue to support SMS until such time as it is possible for admins to configure their servers to send SMS directly.
 More details will follow in a future release.

-For more details on why these changes are necessary see (link to blog).

 Upgrading to v1.2.0
 ===================